pop-os/beta/README.md

 ## Testing and Reporting Issues

 We're seeking upgrade testing as well as fresh install testing.
 You can upgrade to 20.04 from Pop!\_OS 18.04 and 19.10.
 If you're on 19.04 you must first upgrade to 19.10.

-If you're upgrading, it is recommended that you backup your data, download the Pop!\_OS 20.04 Beta ISO and write it to a USB drive first.
+It is recommended that you backup your data, download the Pop!\_OS 20.04 Beta ISO and write it to a USB drive first.

 Pop!_OS 20.04 Beta ISO is located here: